Today, we’ll be taking a look at the Tascam US-1x2HR audio interface.

 Upon receiving the Tascam US-1x2HR, you’ll receive access to Cubase LE DAW and Cubasis LE3 for iOS.

 You also get IK Multimedia’s SampleTank 4 SE, which has a variety of high-quality virtual instruments from pianos, synths, to strings.

 You also get a 3-month subscription to Antares Auto-Tune, which is unusual for budget interfaces such as this.

 Compared to other audio interfaces

 Here are some alternatives to compare against the Tascam US-1x2HR.
-You can also check out our picks for the best cheap audio interfaces and the best units under $200.
+You can also check out our recommendations for the best cheap audio interfaces.

 Tascam US-1x2HR vs. Focusrite Scarlett Solo